https://www.chefspencil.com

 Ingredients

-• 2 Pigs feet
+• 2 pigs feet

-• 1 Pig’s rear hock
+• 1 pig’s rear hock

-• 2 lbs Boneless beef chuck
+• 2 lbs boneless beef chuck

-• 2 lbs Pork loin
+• 2 lbs pork loin

-• 2 Large onions
+• 2 large onions

-• 2 Large carrots
+• 2 large carrots

-• 2 Celery stalks
+• 2 celery stalks

-• 15 Black whole peppercorn
+• 15 black whole peppercorn

-• 2 Bay Leaves
+• 2 bay leaves

-• 1.5 tbsp Kosher Salt
+• 1.5 tbsp salt

-• 2 qts Cold water
+• 2 qts cold water

-• 1 bunch Fresh parsley
+• 1 bunch parsley fresh optional

-• 7 cloves of garlic
+• 7 cloves garlic

 Instructions

 • Once the meat has cooled, discard the pig’s feet, any bones, fat, or skin.
-Shred the meat into bite-sized pieces and add to a baking dish in an even layer.
-To make the meat aspic in individual portions, divide the meat between deep soup bowls or other small but deep containers.
-Cover and refrigerate until ready for the next step.
+Shred the meat into bite-sized pieces and place them evenly in a baking dish.
+Alternatively, divide the meat among deep soup bowls or other small but deep containers if making individual portions.

-• Pour half of the broth, cooled to room temperature, over the meat.
-Skim any fat that floats to the top with a spoon.
-Refrigerate for about 45 minutes to slightly set.
-Keep the other half of the broth mixture at room temperature as the first half sets in the fridge.
+• Pour half of the room temperature broth over the meat.
+Skim off any floating fat with a spoon.
+Refrigerate for about 45 minutes to allow it to slightly set.

-• Once lightly set, remove the kholodets from the fridge and pour the remaining half of the broth over the top covering the meat completely.
+• Once the aspic has lightly set, remove it from the fridge and pour the remaining half of the broth over the top, ensuring it covers the meat completely.
 Add parsley for garnish if desired.
-Cover with plastic wrap and refrigerate until completely set, about 4-5 hours or overnight.

 Notes